 Figure 2 Forest plot of risk of psychosis in anti-ribosomal P antibody-positive subjects.

-Figure 3 Funnel plot of studies of anti-ribosomal P antibodies in lupus psychosis
+Figure 3 Funnel plot of studies of anti-ribosomal P antibodies in lupus psychosis.

 Figure 4 Meta-regression analysis of the effect of the proportion of female subjects on the association between anti-ribosomal P antibodies and psychosis.